dario-vega/demo-tv-streaming-app/README.md

 ````

-## Load some test data to the KVLITE CONTAINER
+## Load some test data to KVLite runnning in a container

 ````shell